Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.md

 # System Design Example using Scalar Engine and Adaptable Engine

- This chapter guides you through building a system based on Versal&trade;
- devices using available tools and supported software blocks.
+This chapter guides you through building a system based on Versal&trade; devices using available tools and supported software blocks.
 This chapter demonstrates how to use the Vivado&reg; tool to create an embedded design using PL AXI GPIO.
-It also demonstrates the steps to configure and build the Linux operating system for an Arm&reg; Cortex&trade;-A72 core-based APU on a Versal device.
+It also demonstrates the steps to configure and build the Linux operating system for an Arm&reg; Cortex&trade;-A72 core-based APU on a Versal ACAP device.

 Examples using the PetaLinux tool are also provided in this chapter.

 ## Design Example: Using AXI GPIO

 The Linux application uses a PL-based AXI GPIO interface to monitor the DIP switch of the board and accordingly control the board's LEDs.
 The LED application can run on both the VMK180/VCK190.

 ### Configuring Hardware

 The first step in this design is to configure the PS and PL sections.
- You can do this using the Vivado&reg; IP integrator.
+You can do this using the Vivado IP integrator.
 You start with adding the required IPs from the Vivado IP catalog and then connect the components to blocks in the PS subsystem.
 To configure the hardware, follow these steps:

-  ***Note*:** If the Vivado&reg; Design Suite is open already, jump to step 3.
+>***Note*:** If the Vivado Design Suite is open already, jump to step 3.

-1. Open the Vivado project you created in [Chapter 2: Versal ACAP CIPS and NoC (DDR) IP Core Configuration](#chapter-2).
+1. Open the Vivado project you created in [Versal ACAP CIPS and NoC (DDR) IP Core Configuration](../docs/2-cips-noc-ip-config.md).

     `C:/edt/edt_versal/edt_versal.xpr`

 2. In the Flow Navigator, under **IP Integrator**, click **Open Block Design**.

     ![](./media/image5.png)